faximilie/blog/content/home/experience.md

   date_start = "2020-04-15"
   date_end = "2023-04-15"
   description = """
-  * Performing penetration tests of bespoke applications for Financial instutions.
+  * Performed penetration tests of bespoke applications for Financial instutions.
-  * Automating the provisioning of ephemerial containers to isolate client data.
+  * Automated the provisioned of ephemerial containers to isolate client data.
-  * Using tools such as: Burpsuite, Nessus, Jira, and Confluence
+  * Used tools such as: Burpsuite, Nessus, Jira, and Confluence
   * Created detailed reports with actionable recommendations for found vulnerabilities.
-  * Working in a team to meet tight client deadlines
+  * Worked in a team to meet tight client deadlines
  """
 [[experience]]
   title = "SecDevOps Engineer"